redhat-sa-brazil/rhbrlab/telegram_bot/README.md

 # Telegram Bot
+> Bot used for operational tasks at RHBRLAB

 This is a simple Telegram Bot, written in Golang, that interacts with Ansible Tower through RESTful APIs.
 The idea is to have a bot that can executes Ansible Playbook by simple Telegram commands.